-Heat flow analysis
+Heat flow analysis (200 mm insulation thickness)

 The connection is shown with a colour infrared diagram.
-The outside temperature is indicated in blue (-10°C) and the internal temperature in red (20°C).
+The outside temperature is indicated in blue (-10 °C) and the internal temperature in red (20 °C).
 A scale is reported to easily identify the relation between each colour and the temperature in the component (-25 to 25°C).